 Federal Regulations & Notices

-This notice provides temporary relief from certain requirements under Section 42 of the IRC for Housing Credit properties in response to the ongoing Coronavirus Disease 2019 (COVID-19).
+This notice extends and expands temporary relief from certain requirements under Section 42 of the Internal Revenue Code for Housing Credit properties in response to the ongoing coronavirus pandemic.